tardate/LittleArduinoProjects/Electronics101/Power/UsbPowerSupplyKit/README.md

 # #341 Power/UsbPowerSupplyKit

-Building a USB Wall Wart and taking a look at how they work (instead of taking them apart of having them blowing up)
+Building a USB Wall Wart and taking a look at how they work .. instead of taking them apart or having them blow up.

 ![Build](./assets/UsbPowerSupplyKit_build.jpg?raw=true)